JKhawaja/concurrency/Outline.md

 An UI can only be immutable if it is strictly-unique i.e. iff it only accesses nodes and edges that no other UI can access.

-One of the main problems here is that if a UI covers an part of the structure that another UI addresses, then the other UI could modify the underlying CDS structure and this UI would then technically be changed.
+One of the main problems here is that if a UI covers a part of the structure that another UI addresses, then the other UI could modify the underlying CDS structure and this UI would then technically be changed.

 This is why it is better to assign immutability to CDS nodes that way regardless of what UI a node or edges is in, if it is immutable it can never be changed by any access procedure.